-APEC economies will enhance the mobility of business people who are engaged in the conduct of trade and investment activities in the Asia-Pacific region.
+- a. enhance the mobility of business people who are engaged in the conduct of trade and investment activities in the Asia-Pacific region; and - b. enhance the use of information and communications technology (ICT) to facilitate the movement of people across borders, taking into account the Leaders' Statement on Counter Terrorism.

-Each APEC economy will contribute positively to the efforts of the APEC Business Mobility Group to:
+Each APEC economy work toward achieving the above objectives:

+- a. abiding by directions and statements from APEC Leaders and Ministers; - b. recognising APEC Principles on Trade Facilitation; and - c. consistent with the Informal Experts Group on Business Mobility's (IEGBM) capacity building standards and annually agreed goals.

+Exchange Information

+Exchange information on regulatory regimes in regard to the mobility of business people in the region, including through regularly updating the information in the online APEC Business Travel Handbook

+Short-Term Business Entry

+Streamline short-term entry requirements for business people.
+APEC economies will strive on a best endeavours basis and according to their own immigration procedures to implement one or more of the following options:

+- i) visa free or visa waiver arrangements; - ii) participating in the APEC Business Travel Card scheme; - iii) multiple short-term entry and stay visas which are valid for at least 3 years.

+Business Temporary Residency

+Implement streamlined temporary residence processing arrangements for the intra-company transfer of senior managers and executives, and specialists as defined by individual economies.

+Capacity Building (Technical Cooperation and Training)

-- a.
-Streamline short term entry requirements for business people.
-APEC economies will strive on a best endeavours basis and according to their own immigration procedures to implement one or more of the following options: - i) visa free or visa waiver arrangements; - ii) participating in the APEC Business Travel Card scheme; - iii) at least 3 year multiple entry visas. - b.
-Implement streamlined temporary residence processing arrangements for the intracompany transfer of senior managers and executives; - Examine the possibility for extending streamlined temporary residence processing arrangements to other business temporary residence categories, including specialists and key personnel; - d.
-Develop and implement the standards and benchmarks essential to capacity building and engage in the capacity building initiatives necessary to provide streamlined visa application and immigration entry, stay and departure processing arrangements; - e.
-Exchange information on immigration regulatory regimes, including through regularly updating the information in the online APEC Business Travel Handbook; and - f.
+Develop and implement the mutually agreed standards and benchmarks essential to capacity building and engage in the capacity building initiatives necessary to provide streamlined visa application and immigration entry, stay and departure processing arrangements.

+Dialogue with Business

 Continue to maintain a dialogue with the APEC Business Mobility Group and the APEC business community (including with APEC fora) on mobility issues important to the APEC region and the APEC business community.

-- a. exchange information on regulatory regimes in regard to the mobility of business people in the region; - b. examine the possibility of setting the scope for cooperation at a regional level aimed at streamlining and accelerating: - (i) processing of visas for short-term business travel; and - (ii) arrangements for temporary residency for business people to engage in trade and investment; and - c. establish and maintain a dialogue on mobility issues with the business community.